chung-leong/zigar/README.md

 # Zigar

-Zigar is a software tool set that lets you utilize [Zig](https://ziglang.org/) code in your JavaScript project.
+A software tool set that lets you utilize [Zig](https://ziglang.org/) code in your JavaScript project.
 It consists of the following front-facing components:

 * [node-zigar](./node-zigar/README.md) - [Node.js loader](https://nodejs.org/api/esm.html#loaders)
 that enables the importing of Zig code